AidanDavid/development_vs_fertility/README.md

 Question 2: How prevalent are contraceptives in developed countries vs developing countries?
 (Saba)

-Question 3: How do infant survival rates differ in developed vs developing countries?
-(Sandra)

-Question 4: How do ages of conception differ in developed vs developing countries?
+Question 3: How do ages of conception differ in developed vs developing countries?
 (Vidushi)